GayatriPatil93/ecommerce-microservices/README.md

 - **API Gateway** routes all incoming requests
 - **Resilience4j** is used for fault tolerance

-(You can add an architecture diagram image here later)

 ---

 ## 🚀 How to Run the Application